neverfap-deluxe/nfd-api/themes/deluxe_theme/static/md/email_ten_day_meditation/tdm-day-10.md

 Hello and welcome to the NeverFap Deluxe 10 day meditation primer.

-My name is Julius Reade, and on day two, w
+My name is Julius Reade, and on day ten, we will be focusing on this idea of acceptance.